-Along the trail there were helpful signs allowing me to estimate the amount of time left going up and down.
+Along the trail, there were helpful signs allowing me to estimate the amount of time left going up and down.
 It’s your choice at the end of the day to follow the sign or get lost making the journey a little longer than it should.

 You don’t always remember how you got there

 There was a map towards the beginning of the trail to Sant Jeroni, but silly me didn’t think to take a picture to figure out where I was going and it became difficult going down.
-I thought I was going the right way, but I was going the total opposite.
+I thought I was going the right way, but I was doing the total opposite.
 Sometimes you have to start at the last successful point to get yourself back on track